Pupil Premium at Desford Primary School

 Pupils in receipt of Pupil Premium have their individual needs identified through careful assessment.
 These are recorded in each child's Pupil Premium Individual Education Plan (PPIEP) and reviewed regularly.

 A substantial majority of the budget provides a specialist, qualified and experienced teacher for three days a week to work 1-1 and in small groups exclusively with Pupil Premium children throughout the school.
-Additionally, an experienced and suitably trained Teaching Assistant works with Pupil Premium children in small groups/1-1 under the supervision of the Pupil Premium Teacher for four afternoons a week.
+Additionally, two experienced and suitably trained Teaching Assistants work with Pupil Premium children in small groups/1-1 under the supervision of the Pupil Premium Teacher for four afternoons a week.

 The remainder of the budget is used to support short-term projects involving Pupil Premium children and in providing to Pupil Premium children free school uniforms/ PE kit, subsidised residential trips, free musical instrument lessons, free access to all school clubs and other benefits .